Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Entanglement entropy and complexity for excited states of holographic superconductors in the Einstein gravity

-where $\mu$ and $\rho$ are the chemical potential and the charge density in the dual field theory respectively.
-If $\kappa=0$, the metric coefficient $f$ goes back to the case of the Schwarzschild AdS black hole.
+Note that here $\mu$ and $\rho$ are introduced to describe the chemical potential and the charge density in the dual field theory.
+In the limit of $\kappa=0$, the Schwarzschild AdS black hole is recovered.

-In order to get the solutions corresponding to the superconducting phase, i.e., $\psi(r)\neq 0$, we have to impose the appropriate boundary conditions.
-At the horizon $r=r_{+}$, the metric coefficient $\chi$ and scalar field $\psi$ are regular, but the metric coefficient $f$ and gauge field $\phi$ obey $\phi(r_{+})=0$ and $f(r_{+})=0$, respectively.
-Near the boundary $r\rightarrow\infty$, the asymptotic behaviors of the solutions are
+To get the solutions of the superconducting phase, i.e., $\psi(r)\neq 0$, physically relevant boundary conditions have to be imposed.
+At the horizon $r=r_{+}$, the metric coefficient $\chi$ and scalar field $\psi$ are regular, but the metric coefficient $f$ and gauge field $\phi$ obey $f(r_{+})=0$ and $\phi(r_{+})=0$, respectively.
+Near the boundary $r\rightarrow\infty$, the asymptotic behaviors of the solutions can be expressed as